mikexyl/mikexyl.github.io/_pages/about.md

   - /about.html
 ---

 I am Mike Xiangyu LIU.
 I am currently with [Nanyang Technological University Singapore](https://www.ntu.edu.sg/) as an Research Associate.
-My research focus on Robotic Perception, Navigation and Multi Robot System.
-Bringing robotic systems in more diversed, interesting and challenging application scenarios is my preference of research.
+My research focuses on Robotic Perception, Navigation and Multi Robot System.
+Building robots for more diversed, interesting and challenging application scenarios is my preference of research.

 I got my Master degree in Computer Control and Automation in [NTU Singapore](www.ntu.edu.sg) in 2019, an excellent university in an extremely beautiful city.
 Before that, I graduated from [UESTC](www.uestc.edu.cn) in 2018 with double bachelor degrees in Electronic Commerce and Electronic Engineering, where, with my excellent team, we had won national champion in [Chinese national university robotic challenage](www.robomaster.com), national first award in national university contest of [Electronic Design](http://www.nuedc-training.com.cn/) and several other competitions.
 In 2020, I was with the CVG Lab in ZJU, developping mainly multi robot mapping system.
 Now I am building interesting robots with [Prof. Danwei Wang](https://personal.ntu.edu.sg/edwwang/) in NTU.